Queensland Supreme Court Filing Fees: How Much It Costs

 Summary

 Court filing fees in Queensland are notoriously hard to pin down.
-This guide organises every Supreme Court fee by scenario — from filing to verdict — so you can see the total cost in one place.
+This guide organises every Supreme Court fee by scenario, from filing to verdict, so you can see the total cost in one place.

 Key Takeaways

-- A company filing a standard debt recovery claim that settles before trial pays $2,250 in court fees.
-If it goes to a 3-day trial, it's $8,896.
-A 10-day trial: $28,847.
+- A company filing a standard debt recovery claim that settles before trial pays $2,326 in court fees.
+If it goes to a 3-day trial, it's $9,196.
+A 10-day trial: $29,827.

 - If any plaintiff is a corporation, the higher corporation fee applies to the entire filing.
 There is no workaround.

-- Individuals may qualify for reduced fees ($149.60 for most items) under financial hardship or concession card provisions.
+- Individuals may qualify for reduced fees ($154.70 for most items) under financial hardship or concession card provisions.

-- Since 1 July 2022, Queensland court fees are calculated in fee units (currently $1.096 per unit).
+- Since 1 July 2022, Queensland court fees are calculated in fee units (currently $1.133 per unit).
 Fees increase on 1 July each year.

-- 2.Corporations Act or Admiralty Act Application
+- 3.Corporations Act or Admiralty Act Application

-- 3.Appealing a Decision
+- 4.Appealing a Decision

-- 4.Probate or Letters of Administration
+- 5.Probate or Letters of Administration

-- 5.Issuing a Subpoena
+- 6.Issuing a Subpoena

-- 6.Enforcing a Judgment
+- 7.Enforcing a Judgment

-- 8.Can I Get a Reduced Fee?
+- 9.Can I Get a Reduced Fee?

-- 9.How These Fees Are Calculated
+- 10.How These Fees Are Calculated

-- 10.Frequently Asked Questions
+- 11.Frequently Asked Questions

 Court filing fees in Queensland are notoriously hard to pin down.
 The official fee schedules are organised by regulation number, not by what you're actually trying to do.
 This guide fixes that.

 Pick your scenario below, and you'll see every court fee from filing to verdict in one place.
 No cross-referencing, no fee-unit maths.
 Just the dollar figure.
+Court fees are only part of the picture; for legal fees and strategy, see our Brisbane commercial litigation lawyer guide.

-Fees current as at 1 July 2025.
-Next scheduled increase: 1 July 2026.
+Fees current as at 1 July 2026 for the 2026–27 financial year.
+Next scheduled increase: 1 July 2027.

 Quick note on corporation fees: If any plaintiff (or applicant or appellant) is a corporation, the higher fee applies to the entire filing.
 There's no workaround.
-Both figures are shown below — corporation first, then individual.
+Both figures are shown below, corporation first, then individual.

 Debt Recovery or Breach of Contract Claim